igs-jcsilva-lab/long-read-assembly-pipelines/README.md

 # Long Read Assembly Pipelines
 ### USE AT YOUR OWN RISK

-This directory contains code to generate de novo assemblies from long-read sequencing data (optionally polished with short-read Illumina data).
+This directory contains code to generate <i>de novo</i> assemblies from long-read sequencing data (optionally polished with short-read Illumina data).
 Bash scripts have been created based on data structure at IGS servers.

 To generate assemblies,
 1) Generate assemlby with raw Pacbio